piashcse/react-native-boilerplate/README.md

 - [react-native-paper](https://github.com/callstack/react-native-paper) - Material Design for React Native (Android & iOS).
 - [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons)- Customizable Icons for React Native with support for image source and full styling.
 - [patch-package](https://github.com/ds300/patch-package) - Fix broken node modules instantly
+- [ESLint](https://eslint.org/) - ESLint statically analyzes your code to quickly find problems.
+It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
+- [TypeScript](https://www.typescriptlang.org/) - TypeScript is JavaScript with syntax for types.
 ## Requirements

 - [Node.js](https://nodejs.org/) (latest)